emu-russia/dmgcpu/alu.md

 ![bc_tran](/imgstore/modules/bc_tran.jpg)

-Regular memory cell with write enable (x28/x29).
+Regular memory cell (latch) with write enable (x28/x29).
 It also contains a Precharge FET for the dynamic logic which is above (input `d`).
 By the way the input `d` in the drawing is marked in inverse polarity, because the current hypothesis is that the signal `bc` is in direct polarity, and the operation which forms the signal `d` (AOI) gives the result in inverse polarity.

 ### ALU_to_bot